Wade Davis wins Ryga Award

 This B.C.-published book has since been picked up by National Geographic for re-publication worldwide.

 Runners-up this year were Stephen Collis for My Blockadia (Talonbooks) and Eric Jamieson for The Native Voice: The Story of How Maisie Hurley and Canada’s First Aboriginal Newspaper Changed a Nation (Caitlin).

 Davis has made seventeen films and written many books.
+His five main stage TED Talks have been viewed by three million people.
 His coffee table compendium Wade Davis: Photographs affords a tiny yet diverse glimpse into the thousands of images he created while visiting diverse cultures.
 Text and context is provided for the 140 photos selected for the book.
 He writes:

 My goal was not to document the exotic other, but rather to identify stories that had deep metaphorical resonance, something universal to tell us about the nature of being alive….
 Our mandate fundamentally was to provide a platform for indigenous voices, even as our lens revealed inner horizons of thought, spirit and adaption that might inspire, in the words of Father Thomas Berry, entirely new dreams of the earth.

 For Wade Davis: Photographs, Davis selected favourite photographs from the thousands he has taken during his forty-year career.
 These intimate portraits of family and community life are universal in tone, and yet represent countless geographical and cultural spaces, telling the story of the human condition across the globe.

 His photographs have appeared in many publications such as National Geographic, Time, Geo, People, Men’s Journal and Outside.

 At the time of publication he is the BC Leadership Chair in Cultures and Ecosystems at Risk at the University of British Columbia, a member of the National Geographic Society Explorers Council and Honorary Vice-President of the Royal Canadian Geographical Society.